Edward Congdon: History

-By April 1719, Condent had reached the island of Sainte-Marie, Madagascar.
+By April 1719, Congdon had reached the island of Sainte-Marie, Madagascar.
 There he integrated some of John Halsey's old crew into his own.
 After a successful cruise to the East Indies they captured a rich Arab trading ship called Faza Ramance.
-Condent and his crew returned to the island of Sainte-Marie, dividing their haul into around £3,000 each.
-While there he traded with visiting British slavers and merchants, one of whom reported that Condent and his crew had so much treasure, they "need not go to sea again as long as they lived".
-In 1721 Condent and forty other members of his crew sailed to the island of Bourbon where they negotiated with the French governor for a pardon; twenty or more of the men settled on the island; Condent went on to marry the governor's sister-in-law.
+Congdon and his crew returned to the island of Sainte-Marie, dividing their haul into around £3,000 each.
+While there he traded with visiting British slavers and merchants, one of whom reported that Congdon and his crew had so much treasure, they "need not go to sea again as long as they lived".
+In 1721 Congdon and forty other members of his crew sailed to the island of Bourbon where they negotiated with the French governor for a pardon; twenty or more of the men settled on the island; Congdon went on to marry the governor's sister-in-law.
 At Réunion he was visited by pirates Levasseur, Taylor, and Seagar who had captured the Portuguese Viceroy of Goa aboard the fantastically wealthy Nossa Senhora do Cabo.
-Condent negotiated between the pirates and the island's Governor for the Viceroy's release.
-In 1723 Condent travelled to France, where he settled down with his wife in Brittany and became a wealthy merchant in Saint-Malo.
+Congdon negotiated between the pirates and the island's Governor for the Viceroy's release.
+In 1723 Congdon travelled to France, where he settled down with his wife in Brittany and became a wealthy merchant in Saint-Malo.
 The last of his surviving crew died in the Mascarene Islands in 1770.
 One of his former crew who remained at Madagascar was James Plaintain, who established a trading post and set himself up as a local "King" with his share of treasure from the Faza Ramance.